cmlykke/rime-liuma/instructions/TUTORIAL.md

 - 揂 **LEJH** - l here stands for 扌 rather than 一 + 丶. **EJH** stands for the first 4 and last two strokes in 酋.

 For traditional characters, there are even more such elements that create a large number of overlaps.
-You can find the elements used to write traditional characters on the top row of the keyboard.
+You can find the elements needed to write traditional characters on the top row of the keyboard.
 Here are some examples that each follow the same pattern as described above:

 駝 **WWAY**, 軛 **EKA**, 鉐 **RKXH**, 絀 **UFXN**, 諚 **IWGO**, 饀 **OIWH**, 閶 **PXHH**